How To Grow Bigger Onions

 Next to garlic, onions are one of the easiest things to grow.
 Requiring little attention they are a hardy plant that can and will do well in just about any environment.
 If you are a beginner gardener, growing onions is a great way to get your feet wet.
 This step by step guide will walk you through how to grow onions.
+The owners of the page rewrote this as:

+Next to garlic, onions are one of the easiest things to grow.
+Requiring little attention they are a hardy plant that can and will do well in just about any environment.
+If you are a beginner gardener, learning how to grow bigger onions is a great way to get your feet wet.